-Bolivia military, police ready for violent protests; Morales leaves for Mexico
+Bolivia's Morales boards plane to Mexico as protests rage in La Paz

-LA PAZ (Reuters) - Bolivia´s military and police readied on Monday to quell acts of “vandalism” posing a threat to citizens as La Paz braced for violent clashes with thousands of supporters of ousted president Evo Morales marching toward the capital city, where opposition protesters and police set up barricades.
+LA PAZ (Reuters) - Bolivia’s military and police deployed in the streets of La Paz on Monday night to stem violent clashes feared with thousands of supporters of ousted president Evo Morales, even as the leftist leader boarded a plane to take him to political asylum in Mexico.

+Morales, who was the country’s first indigenous president, boarded a Mexican government plane from the central Bolivian town of Chimore, a stronghold of his supporters where he retreated over the weekend after weeks of protests over a disputed election win loosened his grip on power.

-Morales, who was granted asylum by Mexico after he resigned on Sunday following a dispute election, said in a tweet on Monday night that he was leaving for Mexico but vowed to return “with more strength and energy.”
+In a tweet he confirmed he was departing for México, but pledged to return with more “strength and energy.”

-A Mexican government plane left the airport of the Bolivian city of Chimore to transport Morale, Unitel television reported.
-Earlier, the Peruvian government said that a Mexican government plane had stopped in Lima to refuel, before leaving for Bolivia.
+Mexican Foreign Minister Marcelo Ebrard said on Twitter that Morales had boarded the plane “to ensure his safe journey to our country.”

-Ahead of the news of Morales’ departure, police said the crowd of protesters heading toward La Paz originated from the nearby city of El Alto.
+Ahead of the news of Morales’ departure, the police and armed forces chiefs said they would roll out on the streets to quell acts of “vandalism” posing a threat to citizens.

-Around La Paz´s central Murillo square and other parts of the city, opposition protesters erected roadblocks made of metal scraps and other debris, as tension mounted following Morales’ resignation on Sunday.

-The country´s Armed Forces Commander Williams Kaliman told journalists in La Paz that troops would deploy along with police, using “proportionate force against acts of vandalism groups that cause terror in the population.”
+Armed Forces Commander Williams Kaliman told journalists in La Paz that troops would use “proportionate force against acts of vandalism groups that cause terror in the population.”

-Police chief Yuri Calderón added: “This mission begins today and will end when peace will be restored throughout the Bolivian territory.”
+Police chief Yuri Calderón added: “This mission begins today and will end when peace is restored throughout the Bolivian territory.”

+Thousands of Morales supporters were on Monday headed toward La Paz from the nearby city of El Alto.

+Around La Paz’s central Murillo square and other parts of the city, opposition protesters erected roadblocks made of metal scraps and other debris, as tension mounted following Morales’ resignation on Sunday.

 Police officers in the unit charged with protecting the city’s legislative assembly, told Reuters they were expecting a serious confrontation.
 One said they would use live ammunition, and the police chief said on TV he was seeking military support.